 If one parent makes the decision to attempt to relocate the child’s residence, the child custody order, will necessarily have to be modified in one way or another.
 A party will, of course, be able to relocate their own residence.
 The question will be whether that parent will be allowed to change the residence of the child.
 When a divorce court makes the determination as to whether a parent may relocate a child’s residence, the divorce court must assume that the parent will, in fact, move regardless of whether that parent is allowed to relocate the child’s residence.
 The divorce court cannot make an order that provides for one custody order if the parent moves and a different custody order if the parent elects not to move after learning of the court's order.

-If a parent has substantially more physical custody time than the other parent, moving parent does not need to prove that the move is necessary (IRMO Burgess).
+If a parent has substantially more physical child custody time than the other parent, the moving parent does not need to prove that the move is necessary (IRMO Burgess).
 The divorce lawyer representing the parent opposing the move must show that the move would be detrimental to the child.
-If that fact is proven by the non-moving parent, then the court must evaluate all of the relevant factors to determine whether a relocation is in a child’s best interests or whether a change of custody to the non-moving parent is in the child’s best interests.
-In other words, the court must make a determination as to which parent the child shall live with after the anticipated move.
+If that fact is proven by the non-moving parent, then the divorce court must evaluate all of the relevant factors to determine whether a relocation is in a child’s best interests or whether a change of child custody to the non-moving parent is in the child’s best interests.
+In other words, the family law court must make a determination as to which parent the child shall live with after the anticipated move.

-The divorce court will look to a number of factors in making the determination relative to the move away including, but not limited to the following: extent of shared custody, willingness to place the children’s best interests first, reasons for the move, relationship of the child with each parent, distance of the move, age of the child, ability of the parents to cooperate and communicate, stability and continuity, relationship of the parents, and the child’s wishes (IRMO La Musga).
+The divorce court will look to a number of factors in making the determination relative to the move away including, but not limited to the following: extent of shared child custody, willingness to place the children’s best interests first, reasons for the move, relationship of the child with each parent, distance of the move, age of the child, ability of the parents to cooperate and communicate, stability and continuity, relationship of the parents, and the child’s wishes (IRMO La Musga).

-Where parents have a working shared custody arrangement, the divorce court must conduct a hearing to determine whether the relocation of the child’s residence is the child’s best interests.
+Where parents have a working shared child custody arrangement, the divorce court must conduct a hearing to determine whether the relocation of the child’s residence is the child’s best interests.

-If a child custody order has not been made or if the child custody order is not a ‘final’ order, the court will use the ‘best interests of the child’ test in making the decision on the relocation.
+If a child custody order has not been made or if the child custody order is not a ‘final’ order, the family law court will use the ‘best interests of the child’ test in making the decision on the relocation.

 Child Support: Modification of Orders

-All child support orders and all parts of child support orders are modifiable if the circumstances warrant a modification pursuant to the family code.
+All child support orders and all parts of child support orders are modifiable by family law courts if the circumstances warrant a modification pursuant to the family code.
 The parties may agree to any level of child support they choose.
 However, such an agreement is not binding on either parent or the divorce court.
 A child support order that specifically and clearly states that it is non-modifiable is still modifiable.
-In other words, the parents could agree to a child support order that is below the guideline level and further agree that they will not seek to change the support amount.
+In other words, the parents could agree to a child support order that is below the guideline level and further agree that they will not seek to change the child support amount.
 The payee-parent could petition the divorce court the following day for a modification of child support to increase child support to the guideline level and generally that request will be granted.

-Child support is calculated using a computer program (Dissomaster/X-Spouse) and taking into consideration a number of factors including, but not limited to: the parent’s respective incomes, child custody timeshare, deductions, etc. The divorce courts are required to make a finding as to the amount of guideline child support.
+Child support is calculated using a computer program (Dissomaster/X-Spouse) taking into consideration a number of factors including, but not limited to: the parent’s respective incomes, child custody timeshare, deductions, etc. Divorce courts are required to make a finding as to the amount of guideline child support.
 That sum will become the order of the divorce court unless the court departs from the guideline child support which the court can do for ‘good cause.’
 Departures from guideline child support may be, but rarely are, ordered.
 A divorce court has the discretion to set child support below the guideline amount if the payor-parent is found to be a ‘high-earner.’
 If a finding of ‘high-earner’ status is made then the divorce court must first determine the guideline child support level.
 After the guideline child support is determined the divorce court is required to make a finding as to whether it is the child’s best interest to receive the level of child support generated by the computer formula.